8 Things That Are Killing Your Smartphone Battery—And How to Fix Them

 Your Bluetooth is always on

-Quick: Go to Settings on your smartphone and do a quick search for "Bluetooth."
-Most devices are designed to have this automatically turned on, even if you don't need it frequently.
+Quick: Go to Settings on your smartphone and do a quick search for “Bluetooth.”
+Most devices are designed to have this automatically turned on, even if you don’t need it frequently.
 However, wireless telecom career and business strategist Mike McRitchie says having that level turned on puts pressure on your battery.
-"Having GPS and Bluetooth turned on makes your phone battery work harder because that is an active process that requires power.
-Don't need it?
-Shut it off," he suggests.
+“Having GPS and Bluetooth turned on makes your phone battery work harder because that is an active process that requires power.
+Don’t need it?
+Shut it off,” he suggests.
+These are the creepy things your smartphone knows about you.

 You make a lot of phone calls